freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/build-a-telephone-number-validator-project/telephone-number-validator.md

 # --description--

-In the U.S., phone numbers can be formatted in many ways.
-Here are some examples of valid formats for U.S. phone numbers:
+In the US, phone numbers can be formatted in many ways.
+Here are some examples of valid formats for US phone numbers:

 <blockquote>
 1 555-555-5555<br>